Table of Contents

 Cognitive Behavioral Therapy in Addiction Treatment

 The goal of CBT during substance abuse treatment is to lessen the mental hold of addiction by building coping skills.
 For this reason, a key benefit of cognitive behavioral therapy in addiction treatment is that it teaches you how to identify high-risk situations and triggers.
-In substance abuse treatment, CBT therapists guide relapse prevention groups in developing ways to cope with those triggers and manage the effects of cravings.
+In addiction treatment, CBT therapists guide relapse prevention groups in developing ways to cope with those triggers and manage the effects of cravings.

 Studies support CBT as an effective treatment for substance use disorders due to its successful outcomes in the following: